90-Day A Better Me Series

 This list can give you ideas of what to implement into your daily routines.
 Don’t overwhelm yourself with trying to-do a list of things that are all new all at once.
 Take some things you are already doing and then try a couple new things at a time.
 If they work for 90 days and you want to add some more, do it.
 If what you were doing doesn’t seem to fit, try something else.
 Just don’t beat yourself up if things fall off.
 Trust that you are getting exactly what you need to get in this moment.
 When you are open to take on more, you will MAKE the space to fit more in your life.
 Just keep caring for yourself.
 Don’t forget how important you are.
 Everything in life will run much smoother if we are committed to our self-care.

-Today’s Letter from A Better Me in the 90-Day A Better Me Letter Series will take you through my process of answering all the above questions.
+Today’s Letter from A Better Me in the 90-Day A Better Me Letters Series: Day 73 – Constructing My Self-Care Regimen will take you through my process of answering all the above questions.
 I highly suggest writing your own letter to yourself as a way of planting the seed to make sure it takes root.